Frequently Asked Questions

 Who can help with HURREVAC and its products when we are facing a tropical threat?

-For questions regarding hurricane forecast products, the Hurricane Liaison Team (HLT) is available to help give additional information on confidence, contingencies and forecast and evacuation timing.
+For questions regarding hurricane forecast products, the FEMA Hurricane Liaison Team (HLT) is available to help give additional information on confidence, contingencies and forecast and evacuation timing.
 The HLT is also available to provide briefings to emergency managers after forecast products are released.
 Contact your FEMA regional program manager to learn more.

 Will there be a refresher course this year to review the new HURREVAC features?